afullstopdot/Camagru/README.md

 To run this app clone the repository in the root of the web server

-### Prerequisites
+## Prerequisites

-What things you need to install the software and how to install them
+What things you need to run the web application

 ```
-PHP version 5.6.25, Apache Web Server, PHP GD Library
+PHP version 5.6.25 or greater , Apache Web Server, PHP GD Library
 ```

-### Installing
+## Installing

 ```
 Run the 'install.sh' shell script to move the files/folders to fit the right file structure